-- An FE port used to connect Access Points and Wired LAN segments to the controller.
-These ports provide 10/100 Mbps Ethernet connectivity. - A Gigabit Ethernet (GE) port provides high-bandwidth uplinks between the Aruba 200 Mobility Controller and the wired LAN. - Serial Console port is used for connecting to a local management console. - Power Input Socket on the back of the controller accepts the connector from the DC power adapter (included). - Power Indicator LED is on when the switch is receiving proper power. - Status Indicator LED is on when the switch is booted and functioning properly, and off when the switch is booting or has failed. - The FE port and the GE port have their own LNK/ACT LED.
-The LED is off when there is no link on the port, green when a link is established and no activity is detected, and flashing green when the port is transmitting or receiving data.
+- Gigabit Ethernet (GE) port provides high-bandwidth uplinks between the Aruba 800-series Mobility Controller and the wired LAN.
+Standard model HW-800-CHAS-SPOE-T employs a copper connector.
+Optional model HW-800-CHAS-SPOE-SX employs a fiber-optic connector. - Serial Console port is used for connecting to a local management console.

+- Power Input Socket on the back of the switch accepts a power cord with a standard IEC320 connector. - Power Indicator LED is on when the switch is receiving proper power. - Status Indicator LED is on when the switch is booted and functioning properly, and off when the switch is booting or has failed. - Each FE network port and the GE uplink port has its own LNK/ACT LED.
+The LED is off, when there is no link on the port, green when a link is established and no activity is detected, and flashing green when the port is transmitting or receiving data. - Each FE network port has its own POE LED.
+The LED is off, when the port is disabled or the attached device has not requested power, green when POE is provided to the attached device, and amber when the attached device has requested power, but POE is not being provided by the port.